 Find out if you can claim compensation

 Just because you have been injured at work, it doesn’t necessarily mean that you will be entitled to make a claim for personal injury compensation.
 Your employer must be at fault.
 In most cases, it is relatively easy for us to evaluate the likely outcome of a claim.
-We’ll work out if it can be proven your employer was liable for your accident, and therefore responsible for compensating you for your injuries and any other losses that you may incur.
+We’ll work out if it can be proven your employer was liable for your accident, failed in their duty of care, and therefore responsible for compensating you for your injuries and any other losses that you may incur.

 - Did your employer ever give you any training? (this could relate to manual handling training, specific training to use certain machinery or other job relevant training).
 If the answer is no, your employer has breached health and safety guidance already.